 How is the weather?

-Oktoberfest has a nasty habit of being very rainy.
+The weather at Oktoberfest has a nasty habit of being rainy.
 This hardly affects the drinkers as most seating is within the tents, but can make a day exploring the grounds and whirling around on rides a little dreary.
-Bring an umbrella, a coat (or traditional Janker) and a smile.
+Bring an umbrella, a coat (or traditional janker) and a smile.

 What should you wear to Oktoberfest?

 Natürlich Tracht!
 Traditional Bavarian wear like Lederhosen and Dirndl (known as Tracht) can be spotted throughout the fest on Bavarians and foreigners.